CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 Opcode: 52 (0x34) for GCN 1.0
 Syntax: BUFFER_ATOMIC_RSUB VDATA, VADDR, SRSRC, SOFFSET
 Description: Subtract value of SRSRC resource from VDATA, and store result to this resource.
-If GLC flag is set then return previous value to VDATA, otherwise keep VDATA value.
+If GLC flag is set then return previous value from resource to VDATA, otherwise keep VDATA value.
 Operation is atomic.
 Operation:
 ```